matter-labs/era-system-contracts/README.md

 the deployment nonce are stored in a single place) and also for the ease of the operator.

 `Bootloader` For greater extensibility and to lower the overhead, some parts of the protocol (e.g. account abstraction rules) were moved to an ephemeral contract called a bootloader.

 We call it ephemeral because it is not physically deployed and cannot be called, but it has a formal address that is used on msg.sender, when it calls other contracts.

 ## Building

 This repository is used as a submodule of the [zksync-2-dev](https://github.com/matter-labs/zksync-2-dev).

-Compile the solidity contracts: `yarn build`
+Build the solidity contracts: `yarn build`

-Run the bootloader preprocessor: `yarn preprocess`

-Compile the yul contracts: `yarn hardhat run ./scripts/compile-yul.ts`
+Build the yul contracts: `yarn build-yul`

 ## Update Process